What the right gets wrong about Tolkien

 they're missing the heart and they're missing the heart and they're missing it in a dangerous way.

-That at a time of great need and a time of great danger, Boromir does the thing that it would be natural for humans to do.
+Go back to what I was talking about earlier about the Boromir versus Faromir contrast, that at a time of great need and a time of great danger, Boromir does the thing that it would be natural for humans to do.

-He says to, you know, in the Council of Elrond, Give Gondor the weapon of the enemy.
+He says to, you know, in the Council of Elrond,

-He talks and he is puzzled and stumped by this idea that you would not use this incredibly powerful weapon created by the enemy against the enemy.
+he talks and he is puzzled and stumped by this idea that you would not use this incredibly powerful weapon created by the enemy against the enemy.

 But it's this quest for power that is the most insidious element of it of it all in the Tolkien universe.

 And so Sauron, yes, Sauron is the big bad guy, but there's a more subtle evil at work that is not personified by Sauron.
+The more subtle evil is that will to power.

 So that even if good defeats evil, if good adopts evil's means to defeat evil, then good becomes evil.